Mashpoe/c-vector/README.md

 This design was inspired by anitrez's [Simple Dynamic Strings](https://github.com/antirez/sds/).

+This library performs compile-time type checks via the preprocessor, which make sure the pointer type of a vector corresponds to the type of its contents.
+The type checks are done using GCC's `typeof` operator, which is only implemented in some compilers, such as Clang and GCC, and will not work under the Visual Studio C compiler.

+If you're using this library for a C++ project, you can swap each occurrence of `typeof` with `decltype`, which *is* standardized in C++.

 # Usage

 Just because these vectors can be accessed and modified like regular arrays doesn't mean they should be treated the same in all cases.

-Because of the header data that's hidden from the user, these vectors can only be properly freed by calling `vector_free(vec)`.
+Because of the hidden header data, these vectors can only be properly freed by calling `vector_free(vec)`.

 Since the header data is stored in the same location as the the vector's elements, the entire vector might be moved to a new location when its size is changed.
 This means that the library calls that increase the vector's size need to take the address of the vector pointer, e.g `&vec`, so it can be reassigned.
 This obviously means that you can't reference the same vector in multiple places without encapsulating it in some kind of structure, which is likely your intention anyway.